dorkodu/sage/sage.md

 ### Query Item Structure

 A query item contains at most 4 attributes.
-To have lightweight, compact query documents, attribute names are used in their shortened forms**:** **Type, Attributes, Act and Arguments.**
+To have lightweight, compact query documents, attribute names are used in their shortened forms. **Type, Attributes, Act and Arguments.**

 - #### **`type`**